 Dr. Keith Kahn-Karris, lecturer at Leo Baeck College and Birkbeck College and editor of the Jewish Quarterly and Jewish Journal of Sociology, dismissed the CAA survey of British Jewish opinion as 'methodologically invalid.
 There can be no confidence in its representativeness'.

 The results of a more robustly sampled survey by the Jewish Chronicle were published shortly after the CAA's report, and painted a far less pessimistic picture of Anglo-Jewish opinion.
 Whereas the CAA survey had found that one in four Jews have considered leaving Britain, the JC poll returned a figure of just 11%.

 On 8 January, 2015, CAA chairman Gideon Falter attended a meeting with Home Secretary Theresa May 'to address last year's recording-breaking number of antisemitic incidents' in the UK.
 (Notably, the CAA was not represented at a meeting organised by the Jewish Leadership Council of leading Jewish organisations with Prime Minister David Cameron.)
 Falter reportedly proposed a 'five-point plan':

-1. Production of a quick reference guide on how to enforce the law against antisemitic hate crime for police officers and prosecutors;5.
-Formally adopting a definition of antisemitism which includes antisemitism disguised as anti-Israel political discourse.
+1. Production of a quick reference guide on how to enforce the law against antisemitic hate crime for police officers and prosecutors;

 2. Strengthening oversight mechanisms within the Police and CPS to ensure that the response to antisemitism is as firm as the law will permit;